HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 1. Periodically backing up the database, either onto tapes or onto remote servers, to prevent loss of data in case of disasters such as flooding.
 2. Ensuring that enough free disk space is available for normal operations, and upgrading disk space as required.
 3. Monitoring jobs running on the database and ensuring that performance is not degraded by very expensive tasks submitted by some users.

+List six major steps that you would take in setting up a database for a particular enterprise.
+Answer: Six major steps in setting up a database for a particular enterprise are:
+• Define the high-level requirements of the enterprise (this step generates a the document is known as the system requirements specification.)
+• Define a model containing all appropriate types of data and data relationships.
+• Define the integrity constraints on the data.
+• Define the physical level.
+• For each known problem to be solved on a regular basis (e.g., tasks to be carried out by clerks or Web users) define a user interface to carry out the task, and write the necessary application programs to implement the user interface.
+• Create/initialize the database.